Quality in Every Form

 Watch Our Culture Video

-Carbon steel grades are commonly used for applications that don’t require high strength or operate in high temperature environments.
+Low-cost carbon steel grades are commonly used for applications that don’t require high strength or operate in high-temperature environments.
 The hardenability of carbon steels is limited because only carbon is used for the purpose.

-Tool steel is a combination of selected alloy steel and carbon steel grades and its characteristic high hardness and abrasion resistance make it ideal for cutting and machining various types of metals.
+Tool steel combines selected alloy steel and carbon steel grades and its high hardness and abrasion resistance characteristics make it ideal for cutting and machining various types of metals.
 Major alloying elements in tool steel are chromium, molybdenum, vanadium and tungsten.
 These carbide formers allow tool steel to resist deformation and maintain a sharp cutting edge at high temperatures.

 Scot Forge holds an inventory of various grades for customers to order for their carbon alloy and tool steel forging needs and specifications: